Important council events that took place between 1851 and 1980.

 December

-Canterbury Provincial Government passes Canterbury Municipal Ordinance, permitting the formation of local government.
+Canterbury Provincial Government passes the Canterbury Municipal Ordinance, permitting the formation of local government.
 This ordinance did not receive the assent of the Governor.
 A revised ordinance succeeded in March 1861

 1860